Multi-View Symbolic Regression

 The right panel shows how Cauchy and Power-Laplace both fit well the $S\&P500$ index.
 The left panel displays a special case selected for its high score difference between both models.
 This shows how a model like Cauchy fails to fit some distributions compared to the best model found by \mv, which is more versatile.

-We showed that applying \mv\ to a set of assets all at once, rather than looking at them separately or using an aggregated index, is an efficient approach to gaining new insights into markets behaviour and improving characterisation of the stochastic process that governs them.
-The results presented here could be fine tuned by adding more functions to the \mv.
-For example the \textit{Gamma function} could allow us to generate more distributions such as the \textit{Gamma variance process}~\cite{Madan1998} and \textit{Student's t-distribution}~\cite{bouchaud2000theory}, which are the general forms for the distributions we already found using \mv.
+We showed that applying \mv\ to a set of assets all at once, rather than looking at them separately or using an aggregated index, is an efficient approach to gaining new insights into markets behavior and improving characterization of the stochastic process that governs them.
+The results presented here could be fine-tuned by adding more functions to the \mv.
+For example, the \textit{Gamma function} could allow us to generate more distributions such as the \textit{Gamma variance process}~\cite{Madan1998} and \textit{Student's t-distribution}~\cite{bouchaud2000theory}, which are the general forms for the distributions we already found using \mv.
 Finally, further investigation of the distributions found here may prove insightful for future modelling in the field.